The algebraic small object argument as a saturation: The algebraic small object argument

 \subsection{Notions of composable structure}

 At this point we begin working in earnest towards a saturation principle for cofibrantly generated \textsc{awfs}'s.
-First, we abstract from the situation of $U_{\UnderPtd{\comonad{L}}} \co \DCoalg{\UnderPtd{\comonad{L}}} \to \Sq{\cat{E}}$ to define a class of ``notions of structure'' on maps in $\cat{E}$.
-We define analogues of cellularity and (in \cref{sec:soa:algebraic-saturation}) saturation for these notions, with the goal of showing that the notion of structure $\DCoalg{\UnderPtd{\comonad{L}}}$ obtained from a cofibrantly generated \textsc{awfs} is the ``least'' saturated notion of structure that accommodates (in some sense) its generating diagram.
+First, we abstract from the situation of $U_{\UnderPtd{\comonad{L}}} \co \DCoalg{\UnderPtd{\comonad{L}}} \to \Sq{\cat{E}}$ to define a class of \emph{composable notions of structure} on maps in $\cat{E}$.
+We then define what it means for such a notion of structure to be cellular.

 The double categories $\DCoalg{\UnderPtd{\comonad{L}}}$ and $\DCoalg{\comonad{L}}$ (and their duals $\DAlg{\UnderPtd{\monad{R}}}$ and $\DAlg{\monad{R}}$) are what Bourke and Garner call \emph{concrete double categories}, in which the vertical morphisms are horizontal morphisms equipped with some structure.
 To suit our desired generality, we work with a slightly different abstraction which we call a \emph{notion of composable structure}, imposing some additional sanity conditions but allowing for non-thin and pseudo double categories.\footnote{ The name mimics Shulman's \emph{notions of fibred structure} \cite[\S3]{shulman:19-all}.
 Both axiomatize notions of structure on the morphisms of a category, but \emph{fibred} structures are closed under base change while \emph{composable} structures can be composed. } Permitting non-thin double categories is necessary for our application to constructing extension operations (\cref{sec:applications:extension}).